Skip to main content Link Search Menu Expand Document (external link)

 Signature

-export declare const scanRight: {
+declare const scan: {

 <B, A>(b: B, f: (b: B, a: A) => B): (self: Iterable<A>) => NonEmptyArray<B>